 Our Therapy and Inclusion team have expertise in Autism Spectrum Disorder (ASD), developmental delays, intellectual disabilities such as Down syndrome, other disabilities and complex medical needs.

 We can provide autism assessments (available in Geelong) speech pathology and occupational therapy services to children between the ages of 0-12 in the Geelong & Barwon region, Werribee, Western Melbourne and Warrnambool, South West Victoria.
 We also offer therapy services for adolescents and adults in the Geelong region.

 The Gateways experienced and qualified team work with families to foster your child’s physical, communication, self-help and intellectual development, while also nurturing their self esteem, confidence and social skills.
 They can also help your child to successfully participate in a range of mainstream programs.
 Our staff understand that each family needs an individually tailored plan of supports.
 They will respect and build on your family priorities and work with you on the changes that are important to your family.

-Therapy services can be provided using funding, depending on your location and or a child’s development, through either:
+Therapy services can be provided using funding through either: